c24b/crawax/README.rst

 Access the results
 ===========================
-Crawtext create a MongoDb database that corresponds to your **project name** This database contains 3 collections:
+Crawtext creates a MongoDb database that corresponds to your **project name** This database contains 3 collections:
 + sources
 + results